Cape Canaveral Space Force Museum

-The Cape Canaveral Space Force Museum (formerly the Air Force Space and Missile Museum) is located at Launch Complex 26 at Cape Canaveral Space Force Station, Florida.
-It includes artifacts from the early American space program and includes an outdoor area displaying rockets, missiles, and space-related equipment chronicling the space and missile history of the US Air Force, the US Space Force and other military branches.
+Cape Canaveral Space Museum Force (formerly the Air Force Space and Missile Museum) is located at Cape Canaveral Space Force Station in Florida.
+Its facilities house artifacts such as rockets, missiles, and space-related equipment that document the history of United States military space and missile programs, including those of the U.S. Air Force, U.S. Space Force, and other branches, as well as commercial launch providers.